 Our minds and bodies react to stimuli, and this also applies to its meta-components, like our well-being, and mindset.
 When we over-train our bodies, chances are, we’ll experience an injury.
 However, when we train our bodies, near our limits, at the brink of breakage, we become stronger.
 So, knowing our limits is crucial to our growth.
 Knowing when to stop is highly significant if we want to go past our previously-held limits.
 That, by tip-toeing near our breaking points, we unlock a greater potential.

 Armed with more knowledge, I am now more eager, to face any challenge, even if it means braving a storm.
 I will cross my old boundaries, even if it means getting wounded, again.
 I will dare the demons to come right at me, for I will make them experience a thousand deaths.
 Every time I will get knocked down, I will get back up again to continue the fight.
-I will hit hard, harder than than my last strike, as long blood courses through my body, and as long as I feel the tangible air of my breath.
+I will hit hard, harder than my last strike, as long as blood courses through my body, and as long as I feel the tangible air of my breath.